Leica Noctivid 10x42 review

 Dimensionality of the images is really a strong point of the Noctivid.
 Space is rendered much more threedimensionally than in true flat field designs like the Swarovision or the Nikon EDG.
 Bravo.
 This was my biggest worry about the Noctivids!
 Probably a product of pincushion distortion, field curvature and extreme microcontrast.

-Eye relief is 19mm according to Leica, and this is credible.
+Eye relief is 19mm according to Leica.
+Seems about right.

 Close focus is a mere 1.9m according to Leica, but this involves serious squinting and is not a comfortable view, even if you decrease interpupillary distance and move a bit further away from the oculars.